RubyCommotion/UICatalogConversion/README.md

 =========

 This sample is a catalog exhibiting many views and controls in the UIKit framework, along with their various properties and styles.
-If you need code to create specific UI controls or views, refer to this sample and it should give you a good head start in building your user interface.
+If you need RubyMotion code to create specific UI controls or views, refer to this sample and it should give you a good head start in building your user interface.
 In most cases you can simply copy and paste the code snippets you need.
 When images or custom views are used, accessibility code has been added.
 Using the iOS Accessibility API enhances the user experience of VoiceOver users.

 Build Requirements
-iOS 6.0 SDK or later
+iOS 7.0 SDK or later

 Runtime Requirements
-iOS 6.0 or later, Automatic Reference Counting (ARC)
+iOS 7.0 or later, Automatic Reference Counting (ARC)

 Using the Sample
-Build and run the sample using iOS 6.0 SDK.
+Build and run the sample using iOS 7.0 SDK and RubyMotion version 2.19 or later.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.

 In most areas of this sample, as you see various UI elements, you will see a corresponding explanation as to where you can find the code.
-So for example the Buttons page - the gray button will have "ButtonsViewController.m - createGrayButton".
+So for example the Alerts page - there will be a label that identifies the source file for the Alert code e.g. rc_alerts_view_controller.rb".
-This means refer to the ButtonsViewController.m source file and search for the createGrayButton Objective-C method.
+This means refer to the rc_alerts_view_controller.rb

 Buttons - This UIViewController or page contains various kinds of UIButton controls complete with background images.